ZhengweiLiu/AEP-BayesMAR/README.md

 # AEP-BayesMAR
-The main code and datasets in Zhengwei Liu &amp; Fukang Zhu (2024+).
-Asymmetric exponential power Bayesian median autoregression with applications, submitted to JSCS
+The main code and datasets in Liu, Z., and Zhu, F. (2024).
+Asymmetric exponential power Bayesian median autoregression with applications.
+Journal of Statistical Computation and Simulation, 94(9), 2063-2086. https://doi.org/10.1080/00949655.2024.2314616

 8-Lasso-1.py: The code of AEP-BayesMAR(8) (Lasso prior with $\omega_k=1$)